Who is a first-time home buyer?

 Habitat for Humanity

 This nonprofit rolls up its sleeves and builds or revamps homes for those in need.
-They offer generous zero-interest loans to first-time home buyers who earn 60% or less than the local median income.
+They offer generous zero-interest loans to first-time home buyers who earn 60% or less of the local median income.

 Neighborhood Assistance Corporation of America